K-Gutierrez/LpColonizationIsland/README.md

 ```

-b) BlastP using the aSec proteins from LpWF and PATRIC database.
+b) Using the BlastP function in PATRIC, to find homologous aSec proteins: SecA2, SecY2, GtfA, GftB, Asp1, Asp2, and Asp3 from LpWF.

 ```
 p3-submit-BLAST \